 Participating in a Game Fish Contest

-CDFW has a responsibility to approve or deny contest permits, but is not involved in individual angler participation.
+CDFW has a responsibility to approve or deny contest permits but is not involved in individual angler participation.
 If you are an angler interested in registering and participating in a fishing contest, you need to contact the sponsor of the contest directly.
-A good first step is to browse upcoming, approved contests at the Pending and Approved Contests page where you can filter the results by specific locations, dates, sponsors or species.
-If you find a contest you are interested in, you need to contact the listed sponsor via internet search.
+A good first step is to browse upcoming, approved contests at the Pending and Approved Contests(opens in new tab) where you can filter the results by specific locations, dates, sponsors, or species.
+If you find a contest you are interested in, you need to contact the listed sponsor for more specific information.
 CDFW does not provide sponsor contact information since not all contests are open to the public.